AliSShamas/ApiTest/README.md

 # ApiTest
 # POST Request Example using Fetch API

-This is a simple example demonstrating how to make a POST request to a server using the Fetch API in JavaScript,and also getting Data from the Api using get.
+This is a simple example demonstrating how to make a POST request to a server using the Fetch API in JavaScript,and also retrieving Data from the Api using GET.

 ## Prerequisites

-- You should have a server running that can handle POST requests at `http://localhost:3030/SaveUser`using command Line Interface (node index.js).
+- You should have a server running that can handle POST requests at  `http://localhost:3030(or any specified port number )/SaveUser` using command Line Interface (node index.js).
 - The server should expect JSON data in the request body and save it.

 ## Instructions